 The employer or instructor may require the student to submit a written explanation of the absence, but written excuses from health care personnel should not be required, since these requests frequently put health care providers in untenable positions.
 It is recommended that the instructor explain the procedure for excused absences early in the semester, preferably in a written syllabus distributed to all students in each class.
 Once announced, these procedures should be scrupulously followed unless extraordinary circumstances require an exception.

 Students who attempt to gain advantage through abuse of this policy (e.g. by providing an instructor with false information) may be referred to the Standards Office for disciplinary action.
 If you feel you have unusual circumstances that would require additional documentation from our staff, please schedule an appointment with your treating health care provider to discuss your concerns.

-2. The physician must state the length of time during which the vaccine would endanger the individuals' health or life.
+- The physician must state the length of time during which the vaccine would endanger the individual's health or life.

-3. The exemption certificate must be signed by the physician on the physician's printed stationery.
+- The exemption request must be signed by the physician on the physician's printed stationery.